-Alessandra Ambrosio Sizzles In Berlin Wearing Sweatpants & A Pale Pink Tank
+Alessandra Ambrosio Sizzles In Berlin While Wearing Sweatpants & A Pale Pink Tank

 "Gorgeous," a third follower remarked.

-“Stunning as always,” yet another commented.
+"Stunning as always," a fourth person commented.

-A few days ago, as The Inquisitr reported, Alessandra’s swimwear brand Gal Floripa shared a duo of snaps in which the Brazilian bombshell rocked a sexy bikini that flaunted her figure.
-The photos were taken on the beach in Brazil, as the geotag clarified.
+A few days ago, as The Inquisitr reported, Alessandra's swimwear brand Gal Floripa shared a duo of snaps in which the Brazilian bombshell rocked a sexy bikini and flaunted her figure.
+The photos were taken on the beach in Brazil, as the geotag suggested.